gwongwen/stm32wle5_rtos_lora/README.md

-# Code for 6sens Omnitilt Project : test LoRaWAN sample application
+# Code for 6sens Omnitilt Project : test of LoRa radio (transmitter)

 ## Overview
 This simple application allows us to demonstrate and validate the LoRa subsystem Zephyr.
-This code allow testing of LoRa radios, only transmission for this code\.
+This code allow testing of LoRa radios, only transmission for this code.
 This is useful for validating your LoRa radio is working correctly before trying to connect to LoRaWAN networks.
 The version of Zephyr RTOS used is the version v3.4.0.

 To check the transmission of a packet, a code in matlab using a PlutoSDR board was added with an example of plots.